 - No corrections, changes or dispensations can be made regarding the rights and laws of the Church.

 - Only the cardinals are able to resolve any doubts (preamble and para.
 4)

 Pope Pius XII clearly states that should anyone even attempt to usurp papal jurisdiction, or to correct, change, add or dispense from any of the laws of the Church, such attempts or acts are null and void.
 This would include:

-- acting without the papal mandate contrary to the Sacred Canons, which several documents throughout Church history, beginning with the Council of Trent and even before that time, reserve only to the Roman Pontiff;
+- acting without the papal mandate contrary to the Sacred Canons, which several documents throughout Church history, beginning with the Council of Trent and even before that time, dating to the 5th century, clearly show as reserved only to the Roman Pontiff;

 - the establishment of seminaries, acceptance of those professing a vocation and any attempt at ordinations and